These Kids Wear Crowns: History

-Formation and Jumpstart
+2009–2010: Early years

+Founding members Alan Poettcker and Alex Johnson.

-Alex and Alan knew each other from high school, where they wrote songs together.
-Following a several year hiatus, in which Alex recorded some tracks as a rapper and Alan continued to hone his producing skills, they recorded a short EP as Goodnight Moon, but it was never released.
-Shortly after completing that CD, Alex and Alan formed Goodnight Medic along with Matt Vink, Brad Fry and Mark Sawatzky.
-Goodnight Medic placed in the top 10 of the 2008 Fox Seeds contest, but broke up in February 2009 via a Facebook announcement, stating "We will be back again in the form of something great and new."
-Following the departure of Brad and Mark, Alex, Alan, and Matt formed a new group, recruiting guitarist Joe Porter.
-Drummer Josh Mitchinson found out about the project via MySpace and joined These Kids Wear Crowns as named by Matt.
-In summer 2009, TKWC recorded their original EP, recorded and produced at the Sound Suite in Abbotsford, British Columbia.
-The original EP was released on September 11, 2009.
-In Fall 2009, the band went on a cross-Canada tour with fellow Vancouver-area band A Trophy Life.
+Alex Johnson and Alan Poettcker knew each other from high school, where they wrote songs together.
+Originally forming the band, Goodnight Medic along with Matt Vink, the group placed in the top 10 of the 2008 Fox Seeds contest, but broke up in February 2009, via a Facebook announcement, stating "We will be back again in the form of something great and new."
+Alex, Alan, and Matt formed a new group called These Kids Wear Crowns, recruiting guitarist Joe Porter and drummer Josh Mitchinson.
+In the summer of 2009, the band recorded their first EP, recorded and produced by Steve Klassen, at the Sound Suite in Abbotsford, British Columbia.
+The EP was released on September 11, 2009.
+In the fall of 2009, the band went on a cross-Canada tour with fellow Vancouver-area band A Trophy Life.
 During this tour, they received news that they were selected to appear on MuchMusic's disBand in Toronto, Ontario.
 Needing a second guitarist, they recruited A Trophy Life's guitarist Joshua "Gypsy" McDaniel.

-They then appeared on disBand, receiving a "thumbs up" on the show.
-Later one of the judges from disBand, Mark Spicoluk visited the band in their home town, Chilliwack, British Columbia to attend a local concert.
-After TKWC was invited to perform at the showcase back in Toronto.
-This gained them interest from TQ Management and SL Feldman and Associates, in addition to numerous record labels.
-In early 2010, they traveled to Texas to record tracks.
+Appearing on the second season of disBand, they received a "thumbs up" on the show, earning a major label record deal with Capitol Records/EMI Music Canada.
+EMI Music Canada's president Deane Cameron called the band "incredibly talented and innovative," explaining the reason on signing the group.
+The band also gained interest from TQ Management and SL Feldman, eventually signing with both agencies.
+In early 2010, they traveled to Dallas, Texas, to record tracks for their then-upcoming debut album with producer Geoff Rockwell.
 In April 2010, they shot their video for "Break it Up".
-In May 2010, they were the opening act for the Western Canadian leg of Faber Drive's "Can't Keep a Secret Tour" alongside Jesse Labelle and The Latency.
+In May 2010, they were the opening act for the Western Canadian leg of Faber Drive's Can't Keep a Secret Tour, alongside Jesse Labelle and The Latency.
 In June 2010, they headlined their own tour dubbed "The Not Really a Tour Tour" with shows in Alberta, Saskatchewan, and Ontario.
-In August 2010, it was announced that they would join Hedley on their "The Show Must Go on the Road Tour" alongside Lights and San Sebastian during September 2010.
-In September 2010, they filmed a video for "Skeletons", which was set to be released as the next single.
-On November 30, 2010, they released their original Christmas track "Red White and You" as an iTunes exclusive single.
+In August 2010, it was announced that they would join Hedley on their The Show Must Go on the Road Tour, alongside Lights and San Sebastian, during September 2010.
+On August 31, 2010, their self-titled EP was reissued.
+The band worked with producer Mark Needham and the remastered EP features a new track, an acoustic version of "Break it Up" and an electro remix of "Holding On".
+The group's EP debuted at No. 141 on the Canadian Albums Chart.